VjeranKenda/calculator_basic/README.md

 *Software should be free.* Why and how?
 Read GNU [philosophy](http://www.gnu.org/philosophy/free-sw.html)

-Mail me <vjeran.kenda@gmail.com> if you have some ideas how to improve or what happend when you try to run it.
+Mail me at <vjeran.kenda@gmail.com> if you have some ideas how to improve or what happend when you try to run it.

 # Story
 All this funny idea about developing GUI calculator in Python started with one stupid sentence.